mwhapples/BrailleBlaster-NG-docs/manual.md

 ##### Edit a Listed Table

-When the Listed table style is applied, a button appears to the right of the drop-down menu labeled Create Transcriber's Note Heading.
+When the Listed table style is applied, a button appears to the right of the drop-down menu labeled Create Transcriber’s Note Heading.

 ![table editor window; listed table; create transcriber note heading indicated with red arrow](tablelistedTN.PNG "table editor window; listed table; create transcriber note heading indicated with red arrow")